monkstone/monkstone.github.com/_posts/2019-3-3-raining_visor.md

 Getting to grips with coding for Visor, and yes JRubyArt is a great prototyping tool.
 Here is this [JRubyArt sketch](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/raining.rb) and [library](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/library/rain_drops/rain_drops.rb) translated for Visor, all it needs is to hook up a midi controller which I haven't got...

-Basically you can replace `include Processing::Proxy` into a sketch, with the creation of a `visor_class` eg `:RainDrops` here.
+Basically you can replace `include Processing::Proxy` into a sketch, with the creation of a `visor_class` eg `:Drop` here.

 controls required for `@drop_size` and `@weight` and optional button for pause.